-If none of the doors or the boot lid is opened within two minutes of unlocking, all are locked again automatically.
-This function reduces the risk that the car is left unlocked unintentionally.
-(For cars with alarm, see Alarm (p.
-177).)
+If none of the doors or the tailgate is opened within two minutes of unlocking, all are locked again automatically.
+This function prevents the car from being left unlocked unintentionally.
+For cars with alarm, see Alarm\ (p.
+181).

 - Locking/unlocking from the inside (p.
-171) - Keyless drive (p.
-165)
+175) - Remote control key functions (p.
+164)